Autolinks

-An absolute URI (opens new window), for these purposes, consists of a scheme (opens new window) followed by a colon (:) followed by zero or more characters other than ASCII whitespace (opens new window) and control characters, <, and >.
-If the URI includes these characters, they must be percent-encoded (e.g. %20 for a space).
+An absolute URI (opens new window), for these purposes, consists of a scheme (opens new window) followed by a colon (:

 For purposes of this spec, a scheme (opens new window) is any sequence of 2–32 characters beginning with an ASCII letter and followed by any combination of ASCII letters, digits, or the symbols plus (”+”), period (”.”), or hyphen (”-”).